 top of page

-Culture: The Living Narrative of Human Existence
+Exploring the Living Narrative of Human Existence

-Writer's picture: Louise SommerLouise Sommer
+Louise Sommer

-We’ve been taught to think of culture as something external—a set of shared behaviors, beliefs, or traditions that belong to a particular group.
+We’ve been taught to think of culture as something externa; a set of shared behaviors, beliefs, or traditions that belong to a particular group.
 But culture is so much more than that.
 It’s not just something we observe or participate in; it’s something we carry deep within us.
-Culture is the living narrative of human existence itself, and this is what I refer to every time I use this term.

 Think of all the lives that have come before us.
-Every generation leaves its mark, not just in the physical world but in the genetic memory that we pass down through epigenetics.
+Every generation leaves its mark, not just in the physical world but in the genetic memory that we pass down through epi-genetics.
 We are the sum of every struggle, every victory, every story that our ancestors experienced.

 Begin your adventure today!
 BUY NOW

-The culture we inherit isn't just a product of history books or rituals—it’s an evolving, breathing force that lives inside each of us.
+The culture we inherit isn't just a product of history books or rituals.
+It’s an evolving, breathing force that lives inside each of us.
 We are the carriers of this collective memory, shaping and reshaping it with every choice, every piece of art, every scientific discovery, and every cultural movement we participate in.

 When I speak of culture, I’m talking about this interconnected journey, this continuum that ties us to all who came before and all who will come after.
 It’s the creative force that drives human progress, binding us together across time and space.
 Culture isn’t something stagnant, preserved in museums.
 It’s alive, influencing our everyday lives and informing how we see the world.